 Downtown Milwaukee Campus Health Education Center

 Using the latest technology, health information technicians collect, analyze and report healthcare data.
 This requires knowledge of diseases, treatments, computer systems and organizational skills.
 Classes are taught at MATC's Health Education Center (HEC), 1311 North Sixth Street.

-Added Career Value: You can earn the Medical Coding Specialist diploma on your way to completing this associate degree.
+Career Pathway: You can earn the Medical Coding Specialist diploma on your way to completing this associate degree.

 Program Code: 10-530-1